 I decided to make these little treats for my husband, featuring his most hated/most loved insect.
 I added honey into the bee cupcakes and also made a white chocolate honey ganache to fill them with.
 On top went a simple vanilla buttercream with a little more honey drizzled over the top.

-The honey cupcake batter is a pretty honey yellow color!
+The honey cupcakes are a very simple cupcake recipe that involve the addition of honey.
+The batter is a pretty honey yellow color!

 Once the cupcakes are cooled, you’ll need to core the center of each one either with a knife or a cupcake corer.
 If you’re looking for a good cupcake corer, I highly recommend this one (affiliate link).
 I’ve been using it for about 10 years!